-As described in our proxy statement filed in 2022, in September 2021, the Compensation Committee engaged Aon plc ("Aon"), an independent compensation consultant, to conduct a director compensation assessment using the same peer group that was used to assess executive compensation.
-In connection with such assessment, effective for fiscal year 2022, the additional cash retainer for chairpersons of the Audit and Compensation Committees was increased from \$20,000 to \$25,000 and from \$15,000 to \$25,000 for the chairperson of the Nominating and Corporate Governance Committee and the annual RSU grant for non-employee directors was increased from \$130,000 to \$150,000 in grant date value.
+As described in our proxy statement filed in 2023, in September 2021, the Compensation Committee engaged Aon plc ("Aon"), an independent compensation consultant, to conduct a director compensation assessment using the same peer group that was used to assess executive compensation.
+The Board compensation assessment analyzed peer company director compensation levels and practices, evaluated the competitiveness of the Company's director compensation program from multiple perspectives relative to the peer group, and described recent market trends in director compensation.
+Based on Aon's analysis and the Company's long-term performance, the Compensation Committee increased the aggregate value of the annual grant of restricted stock units effective for service in 2023 from \$150,000 to \$163,000 in grant date value.

-In December 2022, the Compensation Committee again engaged Aon to conduct a director compensation assessment using the same peer group that was used to assess executive compensation.
+In December 2023, the Compensation Committee again engaged Aon to conduct a director compensation assessment using the same peer group that was used to assess executive compensation.
 The Board compensation assessment analyzed peer company director compensation levels and practices, evaluated the competitiveness of the Company's director compensation program from multiple perspectives relative to the peer group, and described recent market trends in director compensation.
-Based on Aon's analysis and the Company's long-term performance, the Compensation Committee increased the aggregate value of the annual grant of restricted stock units effective for service in 2023.
+Based on Aon's analysis and the Company's long-term performance, the Compensation Committee implemented additional annual cash compensation for non-Chair committee members of \$12.500 for Audit Committee members and \$7,500 for Compensation Committee and Nominating and Corporate Governance Committee members, and increased the aggregate value of the annual grant of restricted stock units effective for service in 2024 from \$163,000 to \$175,000 in grant date value.

-Non-employee director compensation for fiscal year 2022 consisted of cash and equity components.
+Non-employee director compensation for fiscal year 2023 consisted of cash and equity components.
 The following table shows the compensation structure.
 Directors do not receive meeting fees.

-Type of compensation How paid Amount Annual retainer for every non-employee director Cash, paid in quarterly installments \$100,000 Additional retainer for Chairman of the Board Cash, paid in quarterly installments \$25,000 Additional cash retainer for chairpersons of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee Cash, paid in quarterly installments \$25,000 Equity for every non-employee director RSUs awarded in March of each year with a one-year vesting period Aggregate value of \$150,000 based on the price of Middleby's common stock at the close of business on the grant date
+Type of compensation How paid Amount Annual cash compensation for every non-employee director Cash, paid in quarterly installments \$100,000 Additional cash compensation for Chairman of the Board Cash, paid in quarterly installments \$25,000 Additional cash compensation for chairpersons of the Audit Committee, the Compensation Committee and the Nominating and Corporate Governance Committee Cash, paid in quarterly installments \$25,000 Equity for every non-employee director RSUs awarded in March of each year with a one-year vesting period Aggregate value of \$163,000 based on the price of Middleby's common stock at the close of business on the grant date

-\ Beginning in fiscal year 2023, equity compensation will be awarded with an aggregate value of \$163,000 based on the price of Middleby's common stock at the close of business on the grant date.
+^{} Beginning in fiscal year 2024, equity compensation will be awarded with an aggregate value of \$175,000 based on the price of Middleby's common stock at the close of business on the grant date.
+Also beginning in fiscal year 2024, committee members other than the Chairperson of such committee shall receive annual cash compensation of \$7,500 for the Compensation Committee, \$7,500 for the Nominating and Corporate Governance Committee, and \$12,500 for the Audit Committee.

-Director Compensation for Fiscal Year 2022
+Director Compensation for Fiscal Year 2023

-The following table shows the annual and long-term compensation for services to the Company performed by the non-employee directors during fiscal year 2022.
-Mr. FitzGerald's compensation is discussed in the Compensation Discussion and Analysis section of this Proxy Statement.
+The following table shows the annual and long-term compensation for services to the Company performed by the non-employee directors during fiscal year 2023.
+Mr. FitzGerald's compensation is discussed in the Compensation Discussion and Analysis section of this Proxy Statement and presented in "Summary Compensation Table for Fiscal Year 2023".
 He did not receive any additional compensation for his service as a director.